Open-Back vs Closed-Back Headphones for the Studio

 Closed-back: best for recording

 Closed-back headphones seal around the ear, isolating you from outside noise and – crucially – stopping sound leaking out.
 That isolation is exactly what you want when tracking, because it keeps the click track and backing out of an open microphone.
-They’re the safe all-rounder for home studios.
+They’re the safe all-rounder for home studios, and if you only buy one pair it’s worth browsing the best closed-back headphones for recording first.

 Open-back: best for mixing